florianamoser/splicer/documentation/samplerequirements.md

 These considerations help ensure optimal results during imaging and reconstruction.

-> If you are unsure whether your sample is suitable, check with splicer operator.
+!!! note "If you are unsure whether your sample is suitable, check with splicer operator."

 | Type| Description |
 | ----- | ----- |